RickCraig/localmodel/README.md

 LocalModel allows you to use a simple model structure to utilise localstorage.
 Its based loosely on the basic functionality of [Mongoose for node](http://mongoosejs.com/).

+## Status
+This library is currently under construction.
+I would advice against using it until it has been finished and tested thoroughly.
+I will updated this status when the time comes!

 ## Installation
 There are multiple ways of installing LocalModel.